tunnelview/not-to-do-api-node/README.md

 This is a api server for the react not to do list
 The repo for the react not to do list can be found here ...

+## How to use

+-clone the repo 'git clone ....`-run`cs NOT-TO-DO-API`-run`npm install`-run`npm start`.
+Note: You need to have nodemon installed globally.
+If you do not have installed, run `npm install -g nodemon`

 ## API's

 All the api will follow the follow URL: `{rootUrl}/api/v1`